jyggen/fuel-feeder/README.md

 # Feeder

 Feeder is a Fuel package that generates RSS feeds.
+It's still under development but you can already generate valid RSS with it!

 ## Installing

 Simply add `feeder` to your config.php `always_loaded.packages` config option.

 ## Usage
-**Notice:** This is the planned usage and was written before any development, so it will probably (most likely) change.
-I'd like to stupify it (easier to work with) but make it stricter (only one way to do each task).
-Feel free to send me feedback!

 Initialize a new feed object: